Find It Fast Panel

 Welcome to the Misericordia University Physician Assistant Program website.

-Physician Assistants (PAs) are medical professionals who diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patient’s principal healthcare provider.
-PAs have thousands of hours of medical training, and are versatile, and collaborative.
-The role of the PA demands intelligence, sound judgement, intellectual honesty, appropriate interpersonal skills, and the capacity to respond to emergencies in a calm and reasoned manner.
+Physician Assistants (PAs) are licensed clinicians who practice medicine in every specialty and setting.
+The role of the PA requires intelligence, sound judgement, intellectual honesty, appropriate interpersonal skills, and the capacity to respond to emergencies in a calm and reasoned manner.
+PAs are dedicated to expanding access to care and transforming health and wellness through patient-centered, team-based medical practice.

-The Misericordia University Physician Assistant Program prepares students for an inter-professional workplace with a strong foundation in medical knowledge, clinical reasoning and problem-solving, professional behavior, and clinical and technical skills.
-The curriculum and program defined competencies have been designed to meet our mission statement to educationally transform and mentor our students to become competent and compassionate Physician Assistants.
-The curriculum is composed of 22 didactic year courses and 9 clinical year courses, totaling 105 graduate credits.
+The Misericordia University Physician Assistant Program is an accredited program that prepares students for success in the workplace and on the PANCE through a strong foundation in medical knowledge, clinical reasoning and problem-solving, professional behavior, clinical and technical skills, and inter-professional training.
+The curriculum and program defined competencies have been designed to meet our mission statement to educationally transform and mentor our students to become competent and compassionate Physician Assistants as well as to align with professional standards put forth by the National Commission on Certification of Physician Assistants and the American Academy of Physician Assistants.
+The curriculum is composed of 22 didactic year courses, 8 supervised clinical experiences and a summative evaluation course totaling 105 graduate credits.

 Respectfully,